Complete Your Implant

 The metal implant that’s surgically placed into your gums and jaw will never fail as long as it heals properly, and you take good care of your oral health after your treatment.
 More than 90% of people still have their original implant post after 30+ years.
 This makes dental implants the best way to permanently restore your smile.

 However, dental implant restorations don’t last as long.
 This makes sense, because like natural teeth, restorations are exposed to lots of stress from biting and chewing.
 Over time, the restorations may loosen, crack, break, or otherwise fail.
 In most cases, a dental implant restoration will last 10-15 years.
-During your six-month appointments at Pearl Dental Studio, Dr. Cash will check your restorations to make sure they’re in great shape.
+During your six-month appointments at our dental office in Simpsonville, Dr. Cash will check your restorations to make sure they’re in great shape.

 How Do I properly Care